Lowering bills, cutting carbon

 If you pay the energy bills, then it’s your choice – if you want cleaner, cheaper energy, you can have it!
 You can see Ofgem’s guidance for tenants here.
 If your landlord pays the energy bills, then why not ask them if they’ll switch (and let them know they could save money in the process!).

-Unfortunately clean energy options are currently limited for households on pre-payment meters, and only some of the suppliers on our panel – including Bulb – support them.
-There are signs this is changing, however, and we expect other suppliers to being to offer tariffs to homes on pre-payment meters in the future.
+Unfortunately green energy options are currently limited for households on pre-payment meters, and only some of the suppliers on our panel – including Bulb – support them.
+There are signs this is changing, however, and we expect other energy suppliers to be offering tariffs to homes on pre-payment meters in the future.
 In the meantime, if you’re on a pre-payment meter and need to secure the most competitive tariff, you may be better off using a whole-market price comparison engine like EnergyHelpline.

-Once you’ve completed your switching application on our site, we’ll send your details to your new supplier.
+Once you’ve completed your switching application on our site, we’ll send your details to your new energy supplier.
 They will in turn contact your current supplier to let them know you’re moving, and set a date for the switch (which they’ll tell you about in advance).
 Then on that day, you’ll stop paying your old company for your energy (they’ll send you a final bill up to that date), and start paying the new one.
 Simple!